saberkan/AWS/README.md

 - Every 5mmin by default, you can put 1min by turning on detailed monitoring
 - You can create alarms which trigger notifs
 - You can create Dashboards, alarms, or source Events, and aggregate logs

+## CLI
+- CLI is universal with programmatic access
+- .aws/credentials for storing credentials, and .aws/config for configuration

+## IAM roles
+- You can create roles and attach them to EC2 instance, user..
+- Roles are more secure than storing access and secret key on isntance
+- Role are made from policies, Version, Statement (Effect: Allow for example, Action, resource)